 Perhaps the bigger problem is that even in places like India, the sun isn't always shining.
 Solar cookers won't work at all in nighttime or on cloudy days.
 That means firewood is still a necessity for the sun's off hours.
 Still, cooking most meals with light instead of wood makes a big dent in the problems facing the fuel-deprived masses.

-For more information on solar cooking and related topics, look over the links on the next page.
+For more information on solar cooking and related topics, look over the links below.